SD2E/api-user-guide/docs/create_application_02.md

 [BioContainers](https://biocontainers.pro/registry/).

-This tutorial is a quick and dirty summary of how to build your own Docker image as if there is none available for your application.
+This tutorial is a quick and dirty summary of how to build your own Docker image as if there is not one available for your application.
 This is not meant to replace the full [Docker documentation](https://docs.docker.com/develop/).
 Please note that [Singularity images](http://singularity.lbl.gov/docs-hpc) are also amenable to this infrastructure.